CyR1en/Minecordbot-v0-obsolete/README.md

 # MineCordBot Bukkit
-Bridge Minecraft and Discord using MineCordBot._Tested on CraftBukkit1.9.4_
+Bridge Minecraft and Discord using MineCordBot ._Tested on CraftBukkit1.9.4 and CraftBukkit1.10_

 current version : **MineCordBot_Alpha0.1.10**